On This Page

 We have designed the the online application so that explanations and tips are provided as you fill in each field.
-Information below should assist you with some of the sections in the application.
+Information below should assist you with some of the more complicated or nuanced sections in the application.

-Mentor(s): This is the person(s) who mentors you in the research, scholarship, or creative activities about which you will present at SURCA.
+- Mentor(s): This is the person(s) who mentors you in the research, scholarship, or creative activities about which you will present at SURCA.
 A mentor is often a co-author on your work, but does not need to be.
 Your project mentor may be an individual from off campus or a faculty member.
 The individual(s) who are your mentors for your project should be listed here.

-Category: Descriptions of the categories can be found on our SURCA participation categories page.
+- Category: Descriptions of the categories can be found on our SURCA participation categories page.
 Please read the descriptions and discuss with your advisor prior to making a selection.
 The category you select is very important as this is the category that you will be competing in for awards.
 Your major, or the department you are doing the project in, does not dictate the category.
 The category should be selected based on the project that you are doing.
 For example, a biologist who is developing a math model for the spread of hantavirus infections might find their project works best in the computer science and math category.
 Students who are developing a more insect resistant strain of wheat or an antibiotic might find the applied sciences category is most applicable.
 Students selecting the “Research Proposal” category will need to also select a subcategory from one of the other existing categories.
 This is so judges with appropriate expertise can be assigned to judge your presentation in the Research Proposal category.

 - Abstracts: Abstracts are entered directly into the application form, which has the ability to accept formatting and special characters in the abstract field.
 Please see below for tips on writing the abstract.

 If You Have Questions